thelizri/SmartEnviro-Control/README.md

 1. Connect the DHT11 sensor and the relay to your Raspberry Pi Pico as per the included wiring diagram.
 2. Connect the fan to the relay and the LCD display to the Pico via the I2C interface as per the included wiring diagram.
+3. Create an account on Adafruit IO
+4. Replace all the blanks in secrets.py with your credentials
-3. Clone the repository and upload the .py files to your Raspberry Pi Pico.
+5. Clone the repository and upload the .py files to your Raspberry Pi Pico.

 ## Software Dependencies